ZBok/BetterVanillaPirates/readme.txt

 - 15 Kestrel variants (5 for each Kestrel design choice)

+***To test fully, use a pilot with the Kestrel missions completed and a combat rating of 12 or higher.
+Head to Human space, especially "frontier" systems, and spam spaceport/check job board.

 It is designed to be quite difficult at times even for large-ish fleets so take care.

 PLEASE make backups of your pilot file before using this plugin.

-To test fully, use a pilot with the Kestrel missions completed and a combat rating of 12 or higher to see the all the new "invisible" bounty hunter missions.

 Working on adding the following: